Blitzdrongon/Patient_Communication_V1/README.md

 # 🤖 Patient Communication AI Assistant

 The **Patient Communication AI Assistant** is a Streamlit-based multilingual healthcare support system designed to help patients easily communicate with hospitals or medical services.
-Users can ask health-related questions and receive intelligent responses, with optional **Text-to-Speech** support via the ElevenLabs API.
+Users can ask health-related questions and receive intelligent responses, with optional **Text-to-Speech** support via ElevenLabs API.

 This project is developed as a **Mini Project** by **Tanishq Devagekar**.